+The stems can reach about 20 inches (50 cm) in height, with oval, toothed leaves.
 Arnica latifolia is a species of arnica known by the common names Broadleaf Arnica, Broad Leaved Arnica, Mountain Arnica, and Daffodil Leopardbane.
-It is native to western North America from Alaska to New Mexico, where it grows in mountain habitat such as forest and meadows.
+It is native to western North America from Alaska to New Mexico, where it grows in mountain habitats such as forest and meadows.

 The inflorescence contains one or more daisylike flower heads lined in glandular phyllaries.
 Each has a center of yellow disc florets and several yellow ray florets up to 3 centimeters long.
 The fruit is an achene with a white pappus.

 Scientific Name: Arnica latifolia

 Usual Color: Yellow